sassoftware/esp-kubernetes/AZURE-notes.md

 * IMAGE_METERBILL
 * IMAGE_ESPSRV

 each one should point to an accessable docker image.
 The images are pulled, retagged, and pushed to the specified Azure Container Registry.
-If the image contains **snapshot** or **release**, than **snapshot/** or **release/** is added to the repository name in Azure.
+If the image contains **snapshot** or **release**, then **snapshot/** or **release/** is added to the repository name in Azure.

 ```shell
    [bin]$ ./azure-push  -?